-You want to get the highest-tech new bike to win a cycle race then take off without even knowing which way’s the finish line.
+That line of thinking is akin to wanting to get the highest-tech new bike to win a cycle race, then taking off without even knowing which way’s the finish line.

-First, decide on your mission and start tracking your progress.
-That itself will provide you with plenty of motivation and focus.
-Only then is it worth tinkering with tactics.
+First, decide on your mission.
+Then start tracking your progress.
+Only then is it worth tinkering with productivity tactics.

 As productively lazy author Michael Lewis says, “People waste years of their lives not being willing to waste hours of their lives.”